How to figure out what’s working in your game (and what’s not) – revisited

 What I want you to do right now is playtest your game by yourself and make notes about what was fun and what wasn’t.
 Then, make some changes based on these observations and try again.
 Repeat this until your game is working well (or at least decently well).

-Next week, we’ll look at how to set your game up on Tabletop Simulator, a program I’ve been getting to learn rather well over the last month or two.
+Next week, we’ll look at how to set your game up on Tabletop Simulator, a program I’ve using a lot over the past few years.

 So, when you tested your game, what did you find were the most fun aspects of your game?
 What wasn’t working that you decided to cut from your game?